We are an essential business and remain open to the public during the stay-at-home order.

 - We are taking extra measures to keep our staff, volunteers, and community healthy.
 We have encouraged many staff to work from home, canceled all out-of-state staff travel, and provided extra sanitation and hand-washing stations where possible.
-Work stations and volunteer areas have been altered to reduce person-to-person contact.
+Work stations have been altered to reduce person-to-person contact.

 How can I help?

 - Please stay home if you’re sick.
 We all need to help protect members of our community who are most vulnerable to illness.